htrajan/ht-drawsteel/Classes Single Page/Troubadour.md

 *âTeeth are bare!
 Eyes black!
 No escaping the beast!â*

-- **Effect:** Each target that starts their turn within the aura has ï¿½ the next time they deal damage until the end of their turn.
+- **Effect:** Each target that starts their turn within the aura has \[SURGE\] the next time they deal damage until the end of their turn.

 ### Class Act Triggered Action